NordicHPC/nordichpc.github.io/repo.md

 a CV now, it's unfortunate that this is at conflict with group maintenance).
-There is less benefit of NordicHPC compared to other institutional Github organizations, but this provides better visibility, more eyes, and more users.
+There is less benefit of NordicHPC compared to other institutional Github organizations, but this provides better visibility, more eyes, and more maintainers and users.

 ## General principles

-- Scripts should be open source sufficiently so that others can use.
+- Repositories should be open source sufficiently so that others can use.

 - We presume that each code will have some primary maintainers.
   However, we recognize that people come and go, so recommend that we wait a short time for the main maintainers to accept a pull request, then some time for others with knowledge to accept a pull request, and then anyone else is assumed to be welcome to accept pull requests.
-Those that accept a PR should be aware enough to see follow-up and help with any problems that may come up afterwards!
+Those that accept a PR should be aware enough to track follow-up and help with any problems that may come up afterwards!

 - The README should indicate any particular notes related to